-There are obviously far more differences, pros and cons to be weighed up with both of these engines, and I’ll go into those after explaining the science of an engine.
-Knowing how something works makes it far easier to look at that contraption, after all!
+There are obviously far more differences and pros and cons to be weighed up with both of these engines.
+Below, I’ll go into those after explaining the basic science of a kart engine.
+I’ll also discuss a few of my favorite 2-stroke and 4-stroke karts!

 A stroke is when the piston moves from TDC to BDC, and vice versa, which is how engines are named.
 It’s based on how many of these strokes are needed to make a complete combustion cycle, which is broken down below: